1909 Monterrey hurricane: United States

 While the hurricane traversed Cuba on August 24, the United States National Weather Bureau issued hurricane warnings for southern Florida between Tampa and Jupiter and advised ships to avoid the eastern Gulf and South Atlantic.
-Ahead of the hurricane's landfall in Mexico, the Weather Bureau raised storm and hurricane warnings for the Texas coat on August 27.
+Ahead of the hurricane's landfall in Mexico, the Weather Bureau raised storm and hurricane warnings for the Texas coast on August 27.
 Upon landfall, the storm's northern half brought increased swells and gusty winds to, recorded up to 68 mph, to parts of southern Texas.
 Tides were described as the highest in several years.
 Tarpon Beach was devastated by surging waters, with every structure except the lighthouse and quarantine station being damaged or destroyed.